Andorra in the Eurovision Song Contest 2007: Background

-The Andorran national broadcaster, Ràdio i Televisió d'Andorra (RTVA), broadcasts the event within Andorra and organises the selection process for the nation's entry.
-RTVA confirmed their intentions to participate at the 2007 Eurovision Song Contest on 10 July 2006.
-In 2004 and 2005, RTVA had set up a national final in order to select the Andorran entry for the contest, while the broadcaster opted for an internal selection in 2006 to select both the artist and song.
-The internal selection method was continued for their 2007 entry.
+As part of its duties as participating broadcaster, RTVA organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2007 contest on 10 July 2006.
+In 2004 and 2005, RTVA had set up a national final in order to select its entry for the contest, while the broadcaster opted for an internal selection in 2006 to select both the artist and song.
+The internal selection method was continued for its 2007 entry.